 - Supervision Coaching.
 Supervisors will learn the core coaching skill of supporting staff on their team to identify the barriers and solutions to the challenges they face.

 - Giving Feedback.
-After practicing asking for feedback, supervisors will deepen skills of giving feedback to direct reports, and will explore building relationships that create openness to feedback.
+After practicing asking for feedback, supervisors will deepen skills of giving feedback to direct reports and explore building relationships that create openness to feedback.

 - Trauma-Aware Supervision.
-This module will focus on team-building skills to support the transformation of employees impacted by trauma through their own agency and their contributions as members of the workplace team.
+This module will focus on team-building skills to support the transformation of employees impacted by trauma through their own agency and their contributions to the workplace team.

-Key learning objectives: Supervisors will build their capacity to support employees in moving past being stuck and into action with solutions that they have envisioned and own.
-Supervisors will also gain understanding of how trauma shows up in workplace behaviors and how to select an appropriate supervisory approach.
-The goal here is not to turn supervisors into mental health providers, but to equip them to manage boundaries in supporting staff who are struggling.
+Key learning objectives: Supervisors will build their capacity to support employees in moving past being stuck and into action with solutions they have envisioned and own.
+Supervisors will also understand how trauma shows up in workplace behaviors and how to select an appropriate supervisory approach.
+The goal here is not to turn supervisors into mental health providers but to equip them to manage boundaries in supporting staff who are struggling.
 Supervisors will receive their second field practice assignment.

 Module 3: Supervision & Organizational Culture